dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

 6. [Control Plane Architecture of Software Defined Coalitions](/2a08/)
 7. Adversarial domain adaptation learning for accelerating AI-based military solutions (need to confirm title and link)
 *	[Adaptation Learning for Ground Vehicle Acoustic Sound Classification](/2c01/) [keep or remove???]

+Demonstrations will run for 20 minutes each, one after the other

 **Break: 12.00 – 13.00 U.S. Eastern Time**